hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 ### Querying Rich Schema objects from the Ledger
-- Any Rich Schema object can be get from the Ledger by its ID (DID).
+- Any Rich Schema object can be obtained from the Ledger by its ID (DID).
 - It should be possible to get Rich Schema objects by metadata as well: `(rsName, rsVersion, rsType)`.
 - Currently it's supposed that every Rich Schema object is queried individually, so it's up to clients and applications to get, query and cache all dependent Rich Schema objects.